 5. Encourage open and frequent communication.
 Through the preferred channel (for example, email, phone, home-school book).

 And if we do have a concern to raise with school, here’s some tips from Dan and parent carers in the Mobilise Community on how we might best manage those difficult situations:

 1. Prepare the key things we want to say.

 2. Work through the problem in a methodical way.
-For example: